blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     GO
     ```

 2. Execute the following code replacing the server name with the name of the SQL Server you created in exercise 1.
-This code enables Stretch Database on your database
+This code enables Stretch Database on your database.
+It may take a few minutes to complete.

     ```
     --Enable the local database for stretch
-    --You must change your server name to match your environment ALTER DATABASE [AdventureWorksDW2016CTP3]
+    --You must change your server name to match your environment ALTER DATABASE [SmartHotel.Registration]
     SET REMOTE_DATA_ARCHIVE = ON (SERVER = N'<your server name>.database.windows.net', CREDENTIAL = StretchDB )
     ```